decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-10-15-consensus-for-state-machine-replication.markdown

 #### Proof sketch

-We will use the multi-shot consensus (MSC) properties above.

-**SMR Liveness**: A client the sends a request to the servers then due to *Liveness* of MSC this request will be eventually added to the log.
+**SMR Liveness**: A client then sends a request to the servers then due to *Liveness* of MSC this request will be eventually added to the log.
 Due to *Prefix completeness* of MSC all previous log entries will also eventually become non $\bot$.
 Hence, eventually the client will receive a response.

 **SMR Safety**: This follows directly from *Safety* of MSC.

 **SMR Validity**: This follows directly from Validity of MSC.

 **SMR Correctness**: consider a $cmd$ that is uniquely placed in $\log_i[k]$ (from the Validity and Safety of MS).
-When the client receives a response, due the the protocol above, all log entries from 1 to $k$ are filled and executed.
+When the client receives a response, due to the protocol above, all log entries from 1 to $k$ are filled and executed.
 So clearly any request that starts after this response arrives must be committed to a slot $>k$ in the log.
 Hence, from SMR Safety, this new response will see $\log[k]=cmd$ as required.

-Note that we can use the point in time that the fist party sends a (valid) response to define the **linearization point** of the client request.
+Note that we can use the point in time that the first party sends a (valid) response to define the **linearization point** of the client request.
 Clearly this point is after the request and before the response (because it's the first).
 Also note that this linearization order is exactly the log order, this can be shown via induction.

 ### Separation into sub-systems